tagspaces/documentation/installation.md

 Once we publish a newer version of the Chrome extensions on the Chrome store, it will be automatically installed on your Chrome browser within the following days.

 ## Installing TagSpaces PRO <i class="profeature"></i>
-Under Windows and OS X we are providing installer for TagSpaces PRO, which are signed with modern certificates.
+For Windows we are providing installers for TagSpaces PRO, which are signed with modern software certificates.
 The following screenshot show this certificate in action during the installation under Windows.

 ![Screenshot showing signed installer under Windows](/media/signed-windows-installer.png)